PostHog/posthog.com/contents/blog/what-is-a-product-engineer.md

 From these characteristics, we can define the skills product engineers have, here’s a list:

-- Ship features that users care about, where ever they are on the stack.
+- Ship features that users care about, wherever they are on the stack.
 Ship rapidly and iterate.

 - Develop opinions, be able to communicate them, and turn them into features.
 Be able to explain why a feature matters to customers as well as its importance in the competitive landscape.

 - Create prototypes and test them with users.
 Run experiments and understand their results.
 Be able to design for yourself and use design systems.

 - Talk with customers, analyze data, and be aware of the competitive landscape to understand what to build.

 - Use tools that automate non-product work like infrastructure, integration, deployment, and testing.

 ## Why do product engineers matter?